robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

 in logs and reports, but creating images is done only for test suite, test case and keyword documentation, and for test suite metadata.

+.. note:: `.svg` image support is new in Robot Framework 3.2.

 Custom links and images
 -----------------------